Elon Musk cannot keep Tesla pay package worth more than $55 billion, judge rules | News Channel 3-12

 Defense attorneys countered that the pay plan was fairly negotiated by a compensation committee whose members were independent, contained performance milestones so lofty that they were ridiculed by some Wall Street investors, and blessed by a shareholder vote that was not even required under Delaware law.
 They also argued that Musk was not a controlling shareholder because he owned less than one-third of the company at the time.

-But Musk reacted to the ruling on X, the social media platform formerly know as Twitter that he owns, by offering business advice.
+But Musk reacted to the ruling on X, the social media platform formerly known as Twitter that he owns, by offering business advice.
 “Never incorporate your company in the state of Delaware,” he said.
+He later added, “I recommend incorporating in Nevada or Texas if you prefer shareholders to decide matters.”

+Musk, who as of Tuesday topped Forbes’ list of the world’s richest people, had earlier this month challenged Tesla’s board to come up with a new compensation plan for him that would give him a 25% stake in the company.
+On an earnings call last week, Musk, who currently holds 13%, explained that with a 25% stake, he can’t control the company, yet he would have strong influence.

 In trial testimony in November 2022, Musk denied that he dictated terms of the compensation package or attended any meetings at which the plan was discussed by the board, its compensation committee, or a working group that helped develop it.